eclipse-cyclonedds/cyclonedds/docs/manual/options.md

 The unit must be specified explicitly.
 Recognised units: ns, us, ms, s, min, hr, day.

 The default value is: "10 ms".

-#### //CycloneDDS/Domain/Internal/AssumeMulticastCapable
-Text

-This element controls which network interfaces are assumed to be capable of multicasting even when the interface flags returned by the operating system state it is not (this provides a workaround for some platforms).
-It is a comma-separated lists of patterns (with ? and \* wildcards) against which the interface names are matched.

-The default value is: "".

 #### //CycloneDDS/Domain/Internal/AutoReschedNackDelay